cinnData/MLearning/Assignments/[MLA-02] Assignment 2.md

 ## Introduction

-This assignment is based on the example **The spam filter**.
+This assignment is based on the example MLE-05, focused on a spam filter.
 The objective is to try some variations of the filters developed in class.

 ## Questions